pam-/mappetizer/README.md

 Overview

 This application was built in October 2014 to exercise newly aquired skills in ruby, ruby on rails, and javascript.
 Four members of the second cohort of Web Development Immersive Students at the General Assembly Washington, D.C. worked on this project: Pam Assogba, Wade Buckland, Martin Johnson, and Lisa Snider.
-It was completed as part of a 4 day sprint modeling agile software development processes.
+It was completed as part of a 4-day sprint modeling the agile software development processes.

-The the purpose of the application is to help people coordinate group outings by listing potential events to attend depending on a chosen city and date range.
+The the purpose of the application is to enable friends to better coordinate group outings by listing potential events to attend depending on a chosen city and date range.

 Sample user stories completed were:
 - As a guest, I can visit a homepage that links to sign-in and sign-up pages.